TomasDavidYe/trading-backtest-lib-python/README.md

 I myself have spent significant amount of time developing trading backtesting frameworks and am eager to share the code with you to help you get started.

+With the framework comes a set of utility functions which enables users to express simple trading strategies in a few lines of code and back test them on past data.

 Below are instructions how to install and run the package.
 Reach out to me if you have problems running it or you would like to contribute :)

 ## How to install